 -- Example for SQL DAY Function -- Testing Day Function with Random Date SELECT DAY('12-19-05') AS [Day Example 1] -- Testing Day Function with Random Date and Time SELECT DAY('2015-05-14 12:29:44.513') AS [Day Example 2] -- Testing Day Function with Todays Date SELECT DAY(GETDATE()) AS [Todays Date]

 In this example, we are going to extract the Date from Employee table using the DATEPART Function, and Day function.

 -- Example for SQL DAY Function USE [SQL Tutorial] GO SELECT [EmpID] ,[FirstName] + ' '+ [LastName] AS [Full Name] ,[Occupation] ,[YearlyIncome] ,[HireDate] ,DAY([HireDate]) AS [Today] ,DATEPART (day, [HireDate]) AS [TodayFromDatePart] FROM [Employee]

-From the above screenshot you can observe that, the DATEPART function, and Day function are returning the same result.
+From the below screenshot, you can observe that the DATEPART function, and Day function are returning the same result.